cotobadesign/cotoba-agent-oss-docs/source/rst/Storage_File.rst

     :header: "Entity","Content","Description","Default Value"
     :widths: 10,30,30,30

-    "name","bot name","The value obtained when the :ref:`bot<template_bot>` attribute name is specified as name.","(If unspecified, the value of default-get)"
+    "name","bot name","The value obtained when the :ref:`bot<template_bot>` name attribute is specified as name.","(If unspecified, the value of default-get)"
-    "birthdate","bot creation date","The value obtained when the :ref:`bot<template_bot>` attribute name is specified as name.","(If unspecified, the value of default-get)"
+    "birthdate","bot creation date","The value obtained when the :ref:`bot<template_bot>` name attribute is specified as name.","(If unspecified, the value of default-get)"
-    "grammar_version","grammar version","The value obtained when specifying grammar_version for the :ref:`bot<template_bot>`  attribute name.","(If unspecified, the value of default-get)"
+    "grammar_version","grammar version","The value obtained when specifying grammar_version for the :ref:`bot<template_bot>`  name attribute.","(If unspecified, the value of default-get)"
-    "app_version","app version","The value obtained when app_version is specified for the :ref:`bot<template_bot>` attribute name.","(If unspecified, the value of default-get)"
+    "app_version","app version","The value obtained when app_version is specified for the :ref:`bot<template_bot>` name attribute.","(If unspecified, the value of default-get)"
     "default-response","default response","Return if no pattern matches.","unknown"
     "default-get","default get","A string that can be retrieved by a get on an undefined variable.","unknown" "joiner_terminator","end-of-sentence character","Specifies the character string to which the ending phrase of the response sentence is added.
 If not specified, nothing is given.","."
     "joiner_join_chars","excluded end-of-sentence character","Specifies a string that is used to combine and exclude the joiner_terminator character when automatically appending the statement terminator with the joiner_terminator specification.
 If not specified, the character specified by joiner_terminator is appended.",".?!"
     "splitter_split_chars","sentence separator","Specifies the character used internally to devide a sentence.
 If the specified string is included in the statement, it is treated as a multiple statement, and response returns a string created by combining multiple response statements.
 However, metadata only returns what you set in the final statement.
 If not specified, the utterance is treated as one sentence.","."
-    "punctation_chars","delimiter","Specifies the character to be treated as a delimiter.
+    "punctuation_chars","delimiter","Specifies the character to be treated as a delimiter.
 Delimiters are excluded from matching, and the matching process is performed to the form created by excluding delimiters from utterance sentences and reponse sentences.","(None)"

 * Configuration Example